 - The Australian Consulate-General in Tripoli is closed until further notice.
 Australians in Libya who require consular assistance should contact the Department of Foreign Affairs and Trade’s 24-hour Consular Operations Centre on +61 2 62613305 or the Australian Embassy in Rome on +39 06 85 2721 (see under Where to get help for details).

 - We strongly advise you not to travel to the border areas with southern Algeria, Niger, Chad, and Sudan because of the presence of armed tribal groups, and the threat of kidnapping by terrorists in these areas.
-The area in and around Benghazi remains insecure and subject to a heightened threat of terrorist attack.

 - Be a smart traveller.
 Before heading overseas: